Today is Saturday, December 31st…the final day of 2011. I have to say that while I am not big on wishing time away, I am happy to see 2011 end.

 The year was filled with some wonderful activities, events and weather (yes, Irene and Historic October Snowstorm, I”m talking about you!).
 But, it was also filled with 10 months of anticipation for this major surgery.
 I am grateful to have it all over and done with, with great results to boot!

 Well, I was able to accomplish everything.
 We just came back from a great week in Boca Raton, Florida.
 The weather was perfect, unseasonably warm I was told.
-But, it online pokies was nice to have a vacation and not think about my surgery or my recover while I was away.
+But, it was nice to have a vacation and not think about my surgery or my recovery while I was away.

 We celebrated the seventh night of Chanukah with my Tapper cousins, Jay and Jill and their spouses Dani and David and their kids, Sammi, Avery, Alex, Jonah and Chloe.
 It was so wonderful to have all the Tapper cousins and our fathers (Al and Charlie) together.

 I also had a chance to connect with two breathe friends, Carolyn and Sherilyn.
 We went for a sunrise walk on the beach.
 It was worth getting up at 5:45 a.m. during my vacation to see them and the beautiful sunrise over the Atlantic.
 And last but not least, we visited with my dear high school friend Bonnie and her family.
 All in all, it was a great family vacation.

 Now that I am home and ushering in the new year, I am thrilled that I accomplished my 2011 goals.
 Here they are, for the record:

 1. Have prophylactic double mastectomy with reconstruction – ✓

 2. Recovery uneventfully and, if I’m lucky, quickly – ✓

 3. Be able to get back to my regular physical activities – ✓, save for swimming